 |parents but no spouse or descendants||parents inherit everything|

 |siblings but no spouse, descendants, or parents||siblings inherit everything|

 In South Dakota, if you are married and you die without a will, what your spouse gets depends on whether or not you have living descendants -- children, grandchildren, or great-grandchildren.
 If you don't, or if all of your descendants are from you and your spouse, then your spouse inherits all of your intestate property.
 However, if you have descendants from someone other than your spouse, your spouse inherits the first $100,000 of your intestate property, plus 1/2 of the balance.
 Your descendants inherit everything else.

 Example: Barrett is married to Jed and also has a 12-year-old daughter from a previous marriage.
 Barrett owns a house in joint tenancy with Jed, plus $200,000 worth of additional, separate property that would have passed under a will if Barrett had made one.
-When Barrett dies, Jed inherits the house outright -- it isn't intestate property -- plus $150,000 worth of Barrett's property.
+When Barrett dies, Jed inherits the house outright -- it isn't intestate property.
+Jed also inherits $150,000 worth of Barrett's property that is, $100,000 plus 1/2 of the remaining $100,000 balance.
 Barrett's daughter inherits the remaining $50,000 share of Barrett's property.

 If you die without a will in South Dakota, your children will receive an "intestate share" of your property.
-The size of each child's share depends on how many children you have and whether or not you are married.
+The size of each child's share depends on how many children you have, whether or not you are married, whether your spouse is also your children's parent, and whether you have any children from a previous relationship.
 (See the table above.)

 For children to inherit from you under the laws of intestacy, the state of South Dakota must consider them your children, legally.
 For many families, this is not a confusing issue.
 But it's not always clear.
 Here are some things to keep in mind.